UX Design Process Explained

 4. Create Consistent Design Elements

-Consistency in UX design refers to the uniformity of visual and functional elements across the product.
+Consistency in UX design refers to the uniformity of visual and functional elements throughout the product.
 Consistent design patterns, typography, and color schemes facilitate user learning and enable seamless navigation.
 Remember, unpredictability can cause confusion and diminish user satisfaction.

 5. Conduct Regular User Testing